dell/omnia/docs/source/Roles/Provision/index.rst

 .. warning::

-* The xCAT script opens multiple ports required for xCAT to function
+* The xCAT script opens multiple ports required for xCAT to function.
+For a list of ports required, click here <../../../SecurityConfigGuide/PortsUsed/xCAT>